Mike’s Current Computers

 OS: Microsoft Windows 10 64-bit.

-Until I bought my Acer Predator 18 (see above) in October '24, this was currently my most powerful laptop.
+Until I bought my Acer Predator 18 (see above) in October '24, this was my most powerful laptop.
 The machine seamlessly switches between its two GPUs as needed - on battery, it uses the power-saving Intel HD graphics; when connected to AC power, it automatically switches to the Nvidia GPU.

 Originally this machine came with